JPTS2/SAD2XS/tests/writer/pipeline/README.md

 ## Expected Failures

-None.
-All writer pipeline tests are expected to pass.
+`test_supported_elements_writer_handles_second_order_taylor_map` fails until
+`xt.SecondOrderTaylorMap` reaches a released xtrack version.
+It carries the `known_issue` marker and is routed to the non-blocking CI job.
+Every other writer pipeline test is expected to pass.

 ---
 Part of the SAD2XS project — the unofficial Strategic Accelerator Design (SAD) to Xsuite converter.